Palong Hill Tribe - History and Culture

-The Palong hill tribe who live in Thailand came from Myanmar (Burma).
+The Palong (Thai:ปะหลอง) hill tribe who live in Thailand came from Myanmar (Burma).
 The name Palong or Palaung originated in Burma.
-We will use the spelling “Palong” on this website as this is the word that is normally used in Thailand.
-Palong refers to a group of Mon-Khmer speaking peoples living in the mountains of Shan State and Southern Kachin State in Myanmar.
-Culturally and Linguistically, the Palong consist of three main groups: the Shwe, the Rumai and the Pale.
-The Shwe are also known as golden Palong or Ta-ang.
-The Pale are known as Silver Palong or Di-ang.
+We will use the spelling “Palong” on this website as this is the word that Thai people use in general.
+Palong refers to Mon-Khmer-speaking peoples living in the mountains of Shan State and Southern Kachin State in Myanmar.
+Culturally and Linguistically, the Palong consist of three main groups: the Shwe, the Rumai, and the Pale.
+The Shwe people are also known as golden Palong or Ta-ang.
+The Pale people are known as Silver Palong or Di-ang.
 These two groups of Palong people identify themselves as Dara-ang.
-Our former partner Haute Culture Textile Tours made this video for us:
+Our former partner Haute Culture Textile Tours, made this video for us:

 Where do they live?

 It is likely they originated in Southern China and later migrated to Myanmar.
 There are approximately 600,000 Palong living in Myanmar.
 Palong communities are present throughout Shan State and southern Kachin State.
-They can be located in Shan State from Namhkam in the north, near the Chinese border, to Muang Mit and Namhsan in the west, to Kalaw in the southwest and the east around Kengtung near the Thai border.
-The Palong who live in the mountain areas in the north of Shan State are called Shwe or Golden Palong by the Burmese and the Shan.
-A small number of Palong people, about 12,000, live in Dehong region in Yunnan Province in southwestern China.
+They live in Shan State from Namhkam in the north, near the Chinese border, to Muang Mit and Namhsan in the west, to Kalaw in the southwest, and the east Kengtung near the Thai border.
+The Palong who live in the north of Shan State’s mountain areas are called Shwe or Golden Palong by the Burmese and the Shan.
+A small number of Palong people, about 12,000, live in the Dehong region in Yunnan Province in southwestern China.

-In Chiang Dao district, Chiang Mai province, there are now four Palong villages: Mae Chon, Pang Daeng Nai, Pang Daeng Nok and Huay Pong.
-In all, there are eight Dara-ang villages in Chiang Mai Province – No Lae, Huay Cha-nu, Huay Mak Liam villages in Fang; Mae Chon, Pang Daeng Nai, Pang Daeng Nok and Huay Pong in Chiang Dao; and Huay Sai Khaw in Mae Ai.
-The total Palong ethnic population in Thailand is approximately 4,500-5,000.
+In Chiang Dao district, Chiang Mai province, there are now four Palong villages: Mae Chon, Pang Daeng Nai, Pang Daeng Nok, and Huay Pong.
+There are eight Dara-ang villages in Chiang Mai Province – No Lae, Huay Cha-nu, Huay Mak Liam villages in Fang; Mae Chon, Pang Daeng Nai, Pang Daeng Nok and Huay Pong in Chiang Dao; and Huay Sai Khaw in Mae Ai.
+The total Palong population in Thailand is approximately 4,500-5,000.

-The Palong in the Chiang Dao area are mostly Silver Palong.
+The Palong people in the Chiang Dao area are mostly Silver Palong.
 They call themselves Dara-Ang.
-The women are recognisable by the silver waistband.
+The women are recognizable by the silver waistband.